R12A7S6/PCShowRoom/README.md

 <img src="assets/Upgrade History.drawio.png" width="800"/>

 In actuality, the upgrades were done more sporadically.
-They are only grouped up into 4 in this diagram for simplicity.
+They are only grouped into 4 in this diagram for simplicity's sake.

 ---